 GetTerms

-- Asks you to select the privacy laws that apply to you at the very bottom of the questionnaire, meaning that the questions that you’re being asked are not based on the privacy laws that apply to you, meaning that the Privacy Policy will not include all of the disclosures required by those laws.
+- Asks you to select the privacy laws that apply to you at the very bottom of the questionnaire (This isn’t ideal as there needs to be follow-up questions to ensure the policy has all the disclosures required by those laws)

-- We were not asked about the legal bases of processing personal information, which is required under GDPR.
+- No questions about the legal bases of processing information (required under GDPR)